oracle/weblogic-kubernetes-operator/site/server-lifecycle.md

 ```

 #### Force a Specific Clustered Managed Server To Start
-Normally, all of the managed servers in a cluster are identical and it doesn't matter which ones are run as long as the operator starts enough to get to the cluster's "replicas" count.
+Normally, all of the managed servers in a cluster are identical and it doesn't matter which ones are running as long as the operator starts enough to get to the cluster's "replicas" count.
-However, sometimes some of the managed servers might be different (e.g support some extra services that the other servers in the cluster use) and need to always to started.
+However, sometimes some of the managed servers are different (e.g support some extra services that the other servers in the cluster use) and need to always to started.

 This is done by adding the server to the domain resource and settings its "serverStartPolicy" to "ALWAYS".
 ```